 Led by CERTH-ITI, the OPTIMAI consortium consists of experts in technology, research, ICT, hardware, software and manufacturing from across the EU.
 There are 16 partner organisations representing 8 countries throughout Europe.

-To keep up-to-date with the latest developments on the OPTIMAI project, sign up for our newsletter using the form provided here.
+To keep up-to-date with the latest developments on the OPTIMAI project, subscribe to our LinkedIn newsletter here.